kubernetes/kubernetes/docs/proposals/multi-platform.md

 served as a way of running Kubernetes on ARM devices easily.
 The 30th of November 2015, a tracking issue about making Kubernetes run on ARM was opened: [#17981](https://github.com/kubernetes/kubernetes/issues/17981).
 It later shifted focus to how to make Kubernetes a more platform-independent system.

-The 27th of April 2016, Kubernetes `v1.3.0-alpha.3` was released, and became the first release that was able to run the [docker getting started guide](http://kubernetes.io/docs/getting-started-guides/docker/) on `linux/amd64`, `linux/arm`, `linux/arm64` and `linux/ppc64le` without any modification.
+The 27th of April 2016, Kubernetes `v1.3.0-alpha.3` was released, and it became the first release that was able to run the [docker getting started guide](http://kubernetes.io/docs/getting-started-guides/docker/) on `linux/amd64`, `linux/arm`, `linux/arm64` and `linux/ppc64le` without any modification.

 If there's interest in running Kubernetes on `linux/s390x` too, it won't require many changes to the source now when we've laid the ground for a multi-platform Kubernetes already.